jigx-com/jigx-docs-examples/docs/Components/form/media-field.md

----
-title: media-field
+# media-field
-slug: klbu-media-field
-description: Learn how to use the "media-field" component to easily upload files or take pictures using your device's camera.
-This document outlines the component's configuration options, including label settings, media type customization, file size limits, and image
-createdAt: Mon Jul 04 2022 09:02:26 GMT+0000 (Coordinated Universal Time)
-updatedAt: Wed Apr 30 2025 11:02:40 GMT+0000 (Coordinated Universal Time)
----

 This component uploads files, images, videos, or a combination of them.
 You can use saved files from your device or your camera to take pictures and videos.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9lqiAt-zCd9uHw6kf7fYT_cc-media-intro.png" size="90" position="center" caption="Media Field Preview" alt="Media Field Preview"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9lqiAt-zCd9uHw6kf7fYT_cc-media-intro.png" size="90" position="center" caption="Media Field Preview" alt="Media Field Preview" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9lqiAt-zCd9uHw6kf7fYT_cc-media-intro.png"}

 :::hint{type="warning"}
 - `media-field` can only be used in [jig.default](<./../../Jig Types/jig_default.md>) or inside a [form](./../form.md) component.
 - The `media-field` requires a data source to store the files, you can configure one of the [Data Providers](<./../../Data Providers.md>) for this.
-- [Conversions]() allow you to determine the format the files are stored in and  returned in.
+- [Conversions](#) allow you to determine the format the files are stored in and  returned in.
 - Jigx does not recommend storing images in Dynamic Data (via any conversion), as the max file size per record is 350K.
 :::